cyrilondon/quantum-mechanics-java/teleportation/README.md

 <img src="src/main/resources/teleportation14.png"/>

-In java we apply this C-Not gate easily by writing
+With java Strange API, we apply easily this `C-NOT` gate with qubit 0 as control qubit and qubit 1 as the target by writing

 ```java
 Step step3 = new Step();